Abe becomes prime minister with fourth-longest total tenure | The Japan Times

 All of the top four are from Yamaguchi Prefecture or its predecessor, the Choshu domain.

 If Abe stays on, his total term in office will surpass that of Ito on June 7 this year, that of Sato, his granduncle, on Aug.
 24, and that of Katsura on Nov.
-20, making him the longest-serving prime minister in the country.
+20, which would make him the country’s longest-serving prime minister.

-Other than Abe, Yoshida is the only leader under the current Constitution who came back after leaving the post.
+Other than Abe, Yoshida is the only postwar leader who returned after leaving the post.

+He also worked to establish the 1947 Constitution, creating the foundations of modern Japan.

-Abe is calling for legitimizing the Self-Defense Forces, launched in 1954 under the Yoshida-led administration, in war-renouncing Article 9 of the Constitution.
+Abe is calling for legitimizing the Self-Defense Forces, launched in 1954 under the Yoshida-led administration, by amending the war-renouncing Article 9 of the Constitution.